libp2p/observer-toolkit/README.md

 #### Mock data

-To run generate mock data that simulates a LibP2P network with randomised activity, use one of these two commands from the samples folder:
+To run generate mock data that simulates a LibP2P network with randomised activity, use one of these two commands, from either the repo root directory or the samples package:

 - `npm run mock-sock` starts a mock data server on port 8080 that can be connected to via a websocket
 - `npm run mock-file` writes a mock data file that can be uploaded